MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 * A bot template code is added into a subfolder with path `yourProjectFolder/bot`.
 This includes a **hello world** bot application template into your project.
 * `launch.json` and `task.json` under `.vscode` folder are updated, which includes necessary scripts for Visual Studio Code, and is executed when you want to debug your application locally.
-* `manifest.remote.template.json` and `manifest.local.template.json` file under `templates/appPackage` folder are updated, which includes bot related information in the manifest file that represents your application in the Teams Platform.
+* `manifest.template.json` file under `templates/appPackage` folder are updated, which includes bot related information in the manifest file that represents your application in the Teams Platform.
 The changes are as follows:
   * The ID of your bot.
   * The scopes of your bot.
   * The commands that hello world bot application can respond to.